Skip to main content

 HS signs and symptoms can include painful bumps or abscesses, mostly in areas where skin rubs against skin, like the armpits, the groin area, inner thighs, buttocks, and under the breasts.
 HS abscesses can drain and may lead to tunnels that can leave scars.

-Where HS symptoms commonly appear:
+Where HS Symptoms commonly appear:

 How HS may progress